sangeethnandakumar/Api.js-Template/README.md

-# Axios-MSAL---Api.js
+# Api.js Common API helper framework (Using Axios + MSAL)
-Revealing Module Pattern based generic 'Api.js' template (using Axios and MSAL)
+Revealing Module Pattern-based generic 'Api.js' template (using Axios and MSAL)

 > For use in JavaScript projects (React, Angular etc..)